openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

 Run Acceptance Tests
 ******************************

 Run all acceptance tests by executing ``make e2e``.

+  .. ecomm version has ``make accept``?

 To run a specific test, execute the following command.

 .. code-block:: bash